Republicans creep closer to securing House of Representatives by slim margin — again

 This was coupled with an admission from Jon Favreau, former speechwriter to Barack Obama, that Joe Biden’s own internal campaign polling showed Trump winning 400 electoral votes in what have been an absolute bloodbath during the period his aides and campaign officials were angrily insisting he was the best candidate to put forward.
 Such a loss would have been devastating to the electoral prospects of Biden’s allies in Congress.

-The president-elect formally announced two Cabinet nominees on Monday — GOP conference chair Elise Stefanik to be his UN ambassador, and former Rep. Lee Zeldin to lead the EPA.
+The president-elect formally announced two Cabinet nominees on Monday — GOP conference chair Elise Stefanik to be his United Nations ambassador, and former Rep. Lee Zeldin to lead the EPA.

 In the days ahead, the focus will be on bigger positions being filled in Trump’s Cabinet — secretary of State, Defense and the attorney general among them — as well as news regarding the incoming administration’s first big legislative push.